 Las Cruces, New Mexico 88003-8001 Email: Tel:

-Any notice or communication with reference to this O&M Agreement addressed to DACC will be addressed to:
+Any notice or communication with reference to this C will be addressed to: 0&amp; M Agreement addressed to DACC

 DACC

 Attn: Email: Tel:

-If either party will at any time change its name, or if there will be an assignment or other lisposition of O&M Agreement rights by either party, in whole or in part, or if either party changes he place of address to which such notice of communication will be sent, written notice of such change will be given to the other party, as hereinabove provided.
-Thereafter, all notices and communications will be addressed as stipulated in the notification of such change.
+If either party will at any time change its name, or if disposition of O&M Agreement rights by either party, in who the place of address to which such notice of communicatior change will be given to the other party, as hereinabove p communications will be addressed as stipulated in the notific le or in part, or if either party changes will be sent, written notice of such rovided.
+Thereafter, all notices and

-5. ATTORNEY'S FEES.
-If either party incurs any attorneys' fees and costs in connection with the enforcement of this O&M Agreement, each party hereunder agrees to reimburse the other party within thirty days of notification of incurring of said attorneys' fees.
+15. ATTORNEY'S FEES.
+If either party incurs any att with the enforcement of this O&M Agreement, each the other party within thirty days of notification of income. party hereunder agrees to reimburse

-As evidence of their Agreement, each party or their duly authorized representative has signed this locument, as of the date(s) indicated below.
+As evidence of their Agreement, each party or their duly authousement, as of the date(s) indicated below. norized representative has signed this

 ARROWHEAD CENTER, INC.

 By: Kathryn R. Hansen

-ts: Chief Executive Officer
+Its: Chief Executive Officer

 Date:

 By:

 Its:

 Date: